MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTiny3217_T10/README.md

 **Step 3** - From the middleware section add QTouch Library.

-**Step 4** - From the drivers section add the following peripheral modules
+**Step 4** - From the drivers section add the following peripheral modules by changing the value from 0 to 1.

 - I2C
 - Timer